xyflow/xyflow/website/src/markdown/docs/api/handle.md

 - `type`: 'source' or 'target'
 - `id`: string - you only need this when you have multiple source or target handles (otherwise the node id is used)
 - `position`: 'left', 'right', 'top' or 'bottom' handle position - default: 'top' for type target, 'bottom' for type source
-- `onConnect`: function that gets triggered on connect
+- `onConnect`: function that gets triggered on connect.
+This callback only gets executed on source handles.
-- `isValidConnection`: function receives a connection `{ target: 'some-id', source: 'another-id', sourceHandle: 'source handle id or null', targetHandle: 'target handle id or null' }` as param, returns a boolean - default: `true`
+- `isValidConnection`: function receives a connection `{ target: 'some-id', source: 'another-id', sourceHandle: 'source handle id or null', targetHandle: 'target handle id or null' }` as param, returns a boolean - default: `true`.
 - `style`: css properties
 - `className`: additional class name